Where and when: UK, March 2026

 Breakfast

-The following morning we headed to the lounge car for breakfast.
+The following morning we headed to the restaurant car for breakfast.

 As we were now travelling only with Aberdeen-bound passengers, the atmosphere was far more relaxed.